-The School must review the Health and Safety Policy annually.
+The school must review the Health and Safety Policy annually.

 Staff will be consulted via staff briefings, e-mail updates and through a Health and Safety checklist.
 Once completed the policy is e-mailed to all staff to be read.
 A hard copy is available on the staffroom notice board.
 In addition to this, a Health and Safety checklist is given to all staff as part of the induction process.
-The document details Health and Safety procedure at Freshfield Nursery School School.
+The document details the Health and Safety procedures at school.

 Name: Name:

-E Richardson J Jones

 Signature: Signature:

 Date: Date:

-21.02.24 21.02.24

-Co-Headteacher Chair of Governors
+Headteacher Chair of Governors